 Personal details of shareholders in the stock register are confidential and will not be passed on to any unauthorized third party, in particular not to other shareholders.
 Only the employees responsible for maintaining the share register and the registry administrator have access to the personal data.
 The access is restricted to the purposes of maintaining the share register.
 According to the German Data Protection Act the proper use of data is monitored by a company’s appointed data protection officer and the competent supervisory authority.
-An agreement for contract data processing will be signed with the registry administrator.
+An agreement for contract data processing has been signed with the registry administrator.

 When will the data recorded in the share register be deleted?

 Personal data will be deleted once shareholders have sold all of their JENOPTIK AG shares, unless legal provisions require the company to retain the data.
 Legal regulations on data protection and data storage are observed.
 Information for shareholders of JENOPTIK AG regarding data protection in relation to registered shares